mkabdullah/p2/README.md

                 This file generates the HTML for the browser.
 It provides various options for the user to input, processes those input values, calls the password generator function, and displays the generated password back to the user.
 If the password generator function returns an error message, it also displays that message to the user.
 So basically this acts as a View and Controller.

 2. password_generator.php
                 This is is the business logic file.
 It contains the php function 'generate_xkcd_password()' to generate passwords based on the specification given by the user's input.
-It uses a file with commonly used English words to generate a password of requried word length.
+It uses a file with commonly used English words to generate a password of required word length.

 ## Where is it?